Skip to content

 Revenue collected from gorilla tours is also reinvested in local communities especially those living around the gorilla habitats through the development of healthcare facilities, schools, and improving their infrastructures such as roads.
 This community wellbeing creates a close bond between the gorillas and the local communities which ensures successful conservation efforts.

-International Collaboration and Support
+International Collaboration and Support:

 Conservation efforts for mountain gorillas involve the collaboration of different stakeholders which include governments, non-governmental organizations, and different international organizations.